 Finally, you should know about a new platform designed specifically for paying rent: Bilt Rewards.
 You can pay your rent through the app and will soon have the option to pay with the Bilt Mastercard – with no added fees.

-As you pay your rent with Bilt Rewards, you can earn points you can redeem for things like travel, fitness classes, merchandise from the Bilt home decor and apparel catalog and a down payment if you decide to become a homeowner after renting.
+As you pay your rent with Bilt Rewards, you can earn points redeemable for things like travel, fitness classes, merchandise from the Bilt home decor and apparel catalog, your next month’s rent or a down payment if you decide to become a homeowner after renting.
 You’ll also get the added benefit of improving your credit score with each on-time rent payment.

 Pros of paying rent with a credit card

 Aside from helping you through an emergency, charging rent has a few other benefits:

 Charging regularly, paying on time and keeping the balance at zero are the swiftest ways to establish a positive credit rating.
 Rent is a necessary expense, so why not parlay it into a high credit score?

 Arthur Ruth, vice president of operations of Memphis Maids, a house cleaning service in Memphis, Tennessee, has been paying rent with his credit card for over 15 years.

 “Using your cards so much, if you pay them correctly, you can save money and even improve your credit score,” says Ruth.
 “That’s something really important in this day and age.”